-->

 The vitamins and minerals in moringa such as iron, potassium, and vitamins B and E are important for brain health.
 These nutrients may also help improve memory and cognitive function.

-The fresh moringa leaves also improve the milk production of pregnant and lactating mothers and are used to treat anaemia [11].
+The fresh moringa leaves and moringa powder also improve the milk production of pregnant and lactating mothers and are used to treat anemia [11].

 Medicinal Uses of Different Parts of Moringa Tree